porech/roborock-oucher/README.md

 ## How can I remove it?
 If you just want to disable the software but be able to enable it back easily, you can just set `enabled: false` in the configuration.
 This way, the software does absolutely nothing: after loading the configuration, it just sleeps, without reading the log file or anything else.

-If you want to totally remove the software, just delete the `/mnt/data/oucher` folder, and remove the line you added to `/mnt/reserve/_root.sh`.
+If you want to totally remove the software, just delete the `/mnt/data/oucher` folder and revert the changes you made to run it as a service, depending on the solution you used to do so.

 ## How does it work?
 The Roborock service logs everything that happens while cleaning in a file: `/run/shm/PLAYER_fprintf.log` (or other files, depending on the model and firmware version).
 This includes bumps into obstacles.
 The software just follows the log file and, everytime a bump occurs, plays a random WAV file.
 A semaphore avoids overlapped screams if multiple bumps occurr in a rapid sequence.